ekinocal/ACK-attacks-tcp-mininet/README.md

 After running, you will see the newly created log and graphs files.

 NOTE: This project is compatible with Ubuntu 14.04.
-Cannot guarantee other versions. (düzenlendi)
+Cannot guarantee other versions.